 - Surviving parties with legal claim to the settlement receive the remaining damages.
 This is where judges consider testimonies, familial relationships, and emotional damages most.

-Remember-you don’t have to go it alone after the wrongful death of a loved one.
+Remember you don’t have to go it alone after the wrongful death of a loved one.
 Although the last thing you’ll want to do after a loved one’s death is call a lawyer and discuss lawsuit options, doing so can offer some much-needed peace of mind.
+Call us today and let us help you will your case.